Content-based Controls For Music Large Language Modeling: Experiment

-\textbf{Variation Generation and Style Transfer.} As depicted in Fig~\ref{fig:spec1:3b}, our model, with the assistance of MIDI hints, can produce variations by integrating musical elements from conditioned MIDI tracks, such as motifs and walking bass.
+As depicted in Fig~\ref{fig:spec1:3b}, our model, with the assistance of MIDI hints, can produce variations by integrating musical elements from conditioned MIDI tracks, such as motifs and walking bass.
 Furthermore, we have observed instances where the generated audio aligns with the original main or counter melodies.
-This facilitates idea-driven variation generation and semantic-based style transfers within the provided polyphonic piano roll.
+This facilitates idea-driven variation generation and semantic-based arrangement within the provided polyphonic piano roll.

-\section{conclusion}
+\section{Conclusion}

-We present a content-based music generative model, achieved by fine-tuning a pre-trained Transformer-based audio language model using the proposed conditional adaptor.
+We present a content-based music generative model, achieved by fine-tuning a pre-trained Transformer-based audio language model using the proposed condition adaptor.
 Our experimental results substantiate its proficiency in seamlessly integrating chord progressions, rhythm patterns, MIDI, and text prompts into the generated music.
 Our work bridges the gap of direct control via musical elements and audio conditions in the music audio generation field.
-Furthermore, the proposed conditional adaptor facilitates efficient low-resource fine-tuning, even with a relatively small unannotated training set.
+Furthermore, the proposed condition adaptor facilitates efficient low-resource fine-tuning, even with a relatively small unannotated training set.
 Nonetheless, results generated with conflicting audio, MIDI, and text prompts may lack musicality and may not fully meet semantic control expectations.
 In the future, we aim to explore further enhancements in the areas of harmonic direct control and content-based generation.